-Murray through to second round of Canadian Open
+Murray wins but Norrie out of Canadian Open

-Canadian Open: Andy Murray beats Lorenzo Sonego to reach second round
+Canadian Open: Andy Murray beats Lorenzo Sonego as Cameron Norrie loses

 Last updated on .From the section Tennis